vulogov/resource_optimisation/README.md

 ## The Task.

-Here is the facts that we will be using to build our model:
+Here is the facts that we will be using to build our model

-1. We have three "products"
+### We have three "products"
 * Product "A" is running 30 minutes per day and requires following resources:
 1. 10 units of CPU
 2. 4000 units of Memory